EXP-code/EXP-examples/README.md

 # EXP-examples

-These three directories provide a full set of N-body initial conditions and configuration files that demonstrate a simulation with EXP.
+These four directories provide some N-body initial conditions, configuration and data files that demonstrate a simulation with EXP.

 ## Organization